 Remember, you'll need a parent or legal guardian to sign off stating that you indeed have the required driving practice hours under your belt, so take one with you.

 Remember to make sure you're up to par with Idaho's regulations when it comes to teens and driving.
 The Idaho Driver's Manual does a great job of outlining requirements, as does our Idaho Teen Drivers section.

-If you're under the age of 17, have completed your required six months of driving practice, but aren't yet ready to try for your full license, you can continue driving with your SIP as long as it isn't expired.
+If you have completed your required 6 months of driving practice, but aren't yet ready to try for your full license, you can continue driving with your SIP as long as it isn't expired.
 Note, however, that you'll still be under the same restrictions.